Frequently Asked Questions

 The Federal Poverty Levels (FPL) are issued each year by the US Department of Health and Human Services, based on the US Census Bureau poverty thresholds.
 Head Start and Preschool Promise determine eligibility through their application process.

-Q: What documentation is required?
+Q: What documentation is required on the applications?

 Preschool program applications require the following:

-- Proof of birth
+- Proof of birth- birth certificate, current passport, or hospital record

-- Up to date Immunization records
+- Up to date Immunization records from your health provider

 Community Action Head Start